Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-detecting-the-operating-system.md

 let os = 'Unknown';
 ```

-We also define a empty OS variable in case we can't find the right one.
+We also define an empty OS variable if we can't find the right one.

 Now we are going to check if the OS string returns something familiar.